Parliamentary.ai

 Overview

-This bill mandates specialist training on learning disabilities and autism for all health and social care staff in England who undertake regulated activities.
-The training must be in-person, co-produced and co-delivered by people with lived experience, and a code of practice will be created to guide its implementation.
+This bill mandates specialist training on learning disabilities and autism for all health and social care staff in England undertaking regulated activities.
+It requires the Secretary of State to create and publish a code of practice outlining the training's content, delivery, and accreditation, ensuring it's co-produced and co-delivered with those who have lived experience.

 Description

-The bill amends the Health and Social Care Act 2008, requiring all relevant staff to receive specialist in-person training on learning disabilities and autism.
-This training must be "appropriate to their role" as defined in a government-issued code of practice.
+The bill amends the Health and Social Care Act 2008, making specialist training in learning disabilities and autism mandatory for all relevant staff.
+This training must be in-person and appropriate to each staff member's role.

 Code of Practice